-- 3. The resolve entry's ResolvePath MUST be initialized to contain any one of the endpoints in the Local Endpoint List. - 4.
+- 2. Initialize SuspiciousCount and TotalUsefulHops to 0. - 3.
+The resolve entry's ResolvePath MUST be initialized to contain any one of the endpoints in the Local Endpoint List. - 4.
 Save the supplied Target PNRP ID and ResolveReasonCode in the corresponding fields of the resolve entry. - 5.
 If InitialNextHopRouteEntry was supplied, push it onto NextHopStack.
 Otherwise, select the route entry from the cache for the PNRP ID numerically closest to the Target PNRP ID and push this route entry onto the resolve entry's NextHopStack.
 In both cases the UseCount for the entry on the stack MUST be set to zero. - 6.
 If an InitialBestMatchRouteEntry was supplied, push it onto the resolve entry's BestMatchStack. - 7.
-If the resolve entry's CurrentBestMatch is not empty and the PNRP ID of the most recently pushed entry in BestMatchStack is sufficiently close (per the ResolveCriteria), match to the Target PNRP ID, then:
+If the resolve entry's CurrentBestMatch is not empty and the PNRP ID of the most recently pushed entry in BestMatchStack is sufficiently close (per the ResolveCriteria) to the Target PNRP ID, then:

 Create an INQUIRE message with the Validate PNRP ID field set to the PNRP ID of CurrentBestMatch, and the Request CPA, Certificate Chain, Classifier, and Extended Payload flags set.
 Set LastSentMessageID to the message ID of the INQUIRE message.
 Then choose an address from the CurrentBestMatch route entry's address list by using the algorithm as specified in [RFC3484] section 6, and send the INQUIRE message to that address.
-Finally, put the INQUIRE message in the Pending List, set the Resolver's Retry Count to 2, and start its Message Retransmission Timer.
+Finally, put the INQUIRE message in the Pending List, set the message Retry Count to 2, and start its Message Retransmission Timer.
+If the timer expires and the message Retry Count is reduced to 0, reattempt the process starting from step 7 (i.e., If the resolve entry's CurrentBestMatch is not empty...).

-Otherwise (for example, if the resolve entry's CurrentBestMatch is empty or not sufficiently close to the Target PNRP ID), continue processing as follows.
+Otherwise (for example, if the resolve entry's CurrentBestMatch is empty or the most recently pushed entry in BestMatchStack is not sufficiently close to the Target PNRP ID), continue processing as follows.

-Attempt to pop a route entry off NextHopStack and store this route entry in the resolve entry's CurrentNextHop.
+8. Attempt to pop a route entry off NextHopStack and store this route entry in the resolve entry's CurrentNextHop.
 If CurrentNextHop is empty, SuspiciousCount is greater than 6, or TotalUsefulHops is greater than 22, the Resolver MUST do the following:

-If the resolve entry's CurrentBestMatch is not empty, check to see whether it meets the minimal match conditions as specified in the ResolveCriteria.
-If it does not, or the CurrentBestMatch is empty, return no results to caller because no adequate match was found; the Resolve operation is now complete.
+If the resolve entry's CurrentBestMatch is not empty, check to see whether the CurrentBestMatch is sufficiently close (per the ResolveCriteria) to the Target PNRP ID.
+If it is not, or the CurrentBestMatch is empty, return no results to caller because no adequate match was found; the Resolve operation is now complete.
 Otherwise, send an INQUIRE message as in the previous step.